Skip to main content

 final prompt =

-'Generate a recipe using the following ingredients: $ingredients, always put the title '
+'Generate a recipe using the following ingredients: $ingredients. '

 throw Exception('No response from Gemini API');